lsaffre/blog/docs/topics/why_free.rst

 ============================

-A text titled "Unavoidable Ethical Questions About Open Source" published by the Santa Clara Univerity in Silicon Valley is formulated as a series of ethical questions which express common arguments against free software [#scu_questions]_.
+A text titled "Unavoidable Ethical Questions About Open Source" [#scu_questions]_ published by the Santa Clara Univerity in Silicon Valley is formulated as a series of ethical questions which express common arguments against free software.
 Here are these questions, together with my answers:

 - Is human knowledge advanced by full and free access to all